darenr/report_creator/docs/source/getting_started.rst

 One of the goals of report creator is to be self-contained, images may not be visible, or available at view time so the ``rc.Image()`` component allows an option (``convert_to_base64``) which will retrieve at report creation time the image from the url and keep the local copy in the report.
 This can be used to get around CORS issues also.
-Images, like all the compoents will be styled and laid out to look consistent and attractive.
+Images, like all the components will be styled and laid out to look consistent and attractive.

 Charts
 ------

 There are a number of charting components, ``rc.Bar()``, ``rc.Scatter()``, ``rc.Histogram()``, ``rc.Box()``, ``rc.Line()``, and ``rc.Pie()``.
-These are wrappers around plotly express componets.
+These are wrappers around ``plotly express`` components.
 There is also a ``rc.Widget()`` component that can be used anywhere the object supports the ``repr_html()`` function that is used by Jupyter notebooks (for example ``matplotlib`` object)

 .. code-block:: python3